Iran rules out direct US talks - Journal du Cameroun

 Rouhani has had a series of phone calls with Macron in recent weeks aimed at salvaging the nuclear deal.

-The French president has been trying to convince the United States to offer Iran some sort of relief from sanctions it has imposed on the Islamic republic since pulling out of the deal.
+The French president has been trying to convince the United States to offer Iran some sort of relief from sanctions it has imposed on the Islamic republic since pulling out of the agreement.

 A conservative Iranian lawmaker said Macron had proposed offering Iran a $15-billion credit line on condition it returns to the fold.